AvLab-CV/Face-Recognition/README.md

 Or you can build the library by youself: Opencv2.4.9, OpenGL, OpenNI2.

-step3: Creating a folder named "using_data" in the same path as the solution folder "s1_Landmark_detect_v10"
+step3: Move the folder named "using_data" outside the solution dir, like "move using_data ../using_data".